Updated: Dec 6, 2022

 Even if the request for medical records or documents is made for a work-related purpose, it must be fair and relevant to the case.
 No request should go beyond the limits of the employer's need to determine the disability's effect.
 Most importantly, all medical records obtained by the employer must be kept confidential and kept separate from the normal personnel file.

-Disability Law and Alcoholism and Opioid Addiction
+Disability Accommodation Law, Alcoholism and Opioid Addiction

 The trick is to seek counseling before being fired for your actions.
-Because of their status as recovering alcoholic or opioid abuser, an employer cannot prejudice or threaten them.
+Because of their status as recovering alcoholics or opioid abusers, an employer cannot prejudice or threaten them.
 As a result, an employer who knows that an employee attends AA or NA meetings cannot demote, fire, or otherwise discriminate against the employee because of his or her status as a recovering alcoholic or addict.
 Permission to attend meetings or counseling sessions can be a suitable accommodation.

 Under the FMLA and the CRFA, you have the right to take medical leave.